If you have difficulty adapting to Russel Brand’s speed of speaking; he speaks a little slower in this. 🙂

 Just another WordPress.com weblog

-Exploring the construct of thinking.
+Exploring the being of knowing.

 living without alcohol, living again